google/opendocs/project_archetypes/edit.md

 _The Edit_ is often preceded by:

 - [The Study](./study.md) and [The Audit](./audit.md), to evaluate existing docs and determine which, if any, require editing
-- [The Rules](./rules.md), to adopt a style guide or document your software project's writing conventions and document types
+- [The Rules](./rules.md), to adopt a style guide or document your software project’s writing conventions and document types
 - [The Manual](./manual.md), to create new docs
 - [The Sample](./sample.md), to create new sample code, figures, and captions